Rita Wong

 Rita Wong (born 1968) is a Canadian poet.

 Biography

-Wong grew up in Calgary, Alberta, and currently lives in the unceded Coast Salish territories also known as Vancouver, British Columbia.
+Wong grew up in Calgary, Alberta, and currently lives in Vancouver, British Columbia.
 She is the author of multiple books of poetry, including monkeypuzzle, forage, and undercurrent.
 Her work investigates the relationships between social justice, ecology, decolonization, and contemporary poetics.
 Wong is an associate professor at the Emily Carr University of Art and Design, teaching Critical and Cultural Studies.
 She has developed a course on Cultivating Ecological, Cross-Cultural, and Interdisciplinary Contemplations of Water.
 She has also been a visiting instructor at the University of Miami.

+In 2024, she was the winner of the Latner Griffin Writers' Trust Poetry Prize for her body of work.

 Education

 Wong graduated with a BA (Hons) in 1990 from the University of Calgary.
-She received master's degrees in 1992 from the University of Alberta and in 1996 from the University of British Columbia.
-In 2002 she received her PhD from Simon Fraser University.
+She received two Master's degrees: one in English from the University of Alberta in 1992, and one in Archival Studies in 1996 from the University of British Columbia.
+In 2002, she received her PhD from Simon Fraser University.

 Published works

 monkeypuzzle

 Wong's first poetry collection, monkeypuzzle, was published by Press Gang in 1998.
 Reviewer Sook C. Kong in Herizons called it "a huge achievement."
 Mark Libin for Canadian Literature agreed that the collection "does indeed, as the book jacket declares, announce a promising new voice in Canadian literature."
 Wong's poems in the volume address her identity as a bisexual Asian woman.